-If you find that you need to hire in help of other Virtual Assistant’s during busy periods, then make sure you have a sub-contractor agreement in place.
-This should cover areas such as type of work to be undertaken, payment schedules, non-disclosure agreements and importantly non-compete agreements.
+If you find that you need to hire the help of another Virtual Assistant during busy periods, make sure you have a sub-contractor agreement in place.
+This should cover areas such as the type of work to be undertaken.
+Any agreed payment schedules, non-disclosure agreements, or non-compete agreements should also be considered.

 Professional indemnity insurance

-Example: You are booking flights for a client but end up booking the wrong day and they miss an important meeting which results in them losing a contract worth a lot of money – you are responsible!
+Example: You are booking flights for a client but end up booking the wrong day and they miss an important meeting.
+This results in them losing a contract worth a lot of money.
+Who is responsible?
+You are responsible!

 Public liability insurance